PyRepair/maniple/training-data/summarize-experiment/luigi/4/prompt_response_response_10.md

     If both key-based and role-based credentials are provided, role-based will be used.
     """
     logger.info("Inserting file: %s", f)

-    if self.columns:
+    colnames = ''

+    if self.columns and len(self.columns) > 0:  # Check if self.columns is not None before checking its length
         colnames = ",".join([x[0] for x in self.columns])
         colnames = '({})'.format(colnames)
-    else:
-        colnames = ''

     cursor.execute("""
      COPY {table} {colnames} from '{source}'